The 21 Point Checklist for Launching and Marketing your Website in 2019

 Different social media accounts provide businesses with an excellent platform to advertise their business to the right audience.

-The promotion of websites on social media accounts can have branded imagery.
+The promotion of websites on social media accounts can help branded imagery.
 Consider running contests and giveaways with unique landing pages to gain new “likes” and customer contact information.

-Facebook and Twitter remain the dominant forces of social media, but Pinterest and Instagram are starting to catch on with businesses as other ways to promote a website.
+Facebook and Twitter remain the dominant forces of social media, but Pinterest, Snapchat and Instagram are starting to catch on with businesses as other ways to promote a website.